rolando18/RockPaperScissorsPy/README.md

 # Rock, Paper, Scissors

-Created as a fun project to get some Python project.
+Created as a fun project to get some practice with Python.

 ### Next step(s):